VinuthnaGangula/todo-application/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+## Compiles and hot-reloads for development
-* Run the following command and wait until the build completes.
+* Run the following command and wait till the build completes.
 ```
 npm run serve
 ```